Alaska

 Merits

-• Expert Guides: These ships often feature expert naturalists and scientists who provide in-depth knowledge and insights into the region’s ecology and culture.
+• Expert Guides: These ships often feature expert naturalists and scientists who provide in-depth knowledge and insights into the region’s ecology and culture, though with as many as a hundred other guests, personalized attention is not always feasible.

 • Enhanced Access: While not as nimble as smaller vessels, expedition ships can access more remote locations than big ships, providing a strong “middle ground” in immersion